digdog/UIDickBar/README.markdown

 ﻿# UIDickBar, An Awful Idea.

-[#dickbar][1], Twitter 3.3 for iOS's new feature, now available for your iOS app too.
+[#dickbar][1], new feature from Twitter for iPhone, now available for your iOS app too.

 ![](https://github.com/digdog/UIDickBar/raw/master/Screenshots/Landscape.png)